Felipe-martins1/rest-graphql-apis/README.md

 # APIs: Rest and GraphQL

-This repository was made with the objective of studying APIs: Rest and GraphQL
+ENG - This repository was made with the objective of studying APIs: Rest and GraphQL PTBR - Este repositório foi feito com o objetivo de estudar APIs: Rest e GraphQL

 ## Summary